 We (as a society) don't talk about upper arms as much as we should.
 I can talk all day long about how to dress when your hips, boobs, or tummy are disproportionately abundant.
 And I will talk your ear off about it because the more we talk about it, the more we can realize that not having an hourglass figure is perfectly normal.
-Having large upper arms is also a fairly typical situation.
+Having large upper arms is also a fairly typical situation - around 11% of women have lipedema, and some of us are just genetically predisposed.
 But it seems to be especially shameful for reasons that I don't really fathom.

 So let's get real - some of us have larger than average upper arms that can make it tricky to find clothes that fit properly.
 This is neutral information.
 The only issue is finding clothing with sleeves that aren't too tight on the upper arm.
 When your clothes aren't too tight, they're comfortable and they look better.